gitbls/pistrong/README.md

 ## Overview

-pistrong greatly simplifies the installation of the strongSwan VPN for the roadwarrior scenario, as well as the configuration and management of the strongSwan Certificate Authority (CA) and certificates for mobile users.
+pistrong greatly simplifies the installation of the strongSwan VPN for the roadwarrior use case, as well as the configuration and management of the strongSwan Certificate Authority (CA) and certificates for mobile users.